 For example, an individual researcher may produce original data, but the rights are controlled by the employing institution.
-Likewise, a researcher or a data center may combine many data sources, but one or more of those data sources have restrictions placed on them that may “infect” the other, less restrictive data sources (unless fully separable) and make the derivative dataset as restricted as the most restrictive data source.
+Likewise, a researcher or a data center may combine many data sources, but one or more of those data sources have restrictions placed on them that may “infect” the other, less restrictive data sources (unless fully separable) and make the derivative dataset subject to the restrictions of the most restrictive data source.
 Or, the person(s) who ought to be recognized or credited if data are to be reused may well be different from the rights holder(s).
-As a result, any provider or disseminator of research data must know what entity holds the rights to the dataset.
+As a result, any provider or disseminator of research data must know what entity holds the rights to the dataset and abide by those rights.

+In particular, research organizations should have clear rules that allow determining what rights are in data controlled by that organization and to what extent the rights in those data may be controlled by others, including their employees.
+The clarification of this matter should be a mandatory part of contracts of employment, and of research cooperation and grant agreements.
+The exact status of rights in any data should be transparent in two respects, stating clearly i) who is the rights holder of any subset of a dataset and ii) who is the rights holder of the dataset(s) containing these data.
+The rights in the data that are part of a dataset do not have to be controlled by just one natural or legal person, and controlling rights do not necessarily imply any intellectual property rights protection for those data.

+These aspects and any other relevant ones should be addressed in the data management plans that ideally precede the compilation of the data.
+The bureaucratic burden connected to clearly stating rights pertaining to any data and datasets can be greatly reduced by research funding and research performing organizations through the provision of clear guidance.
+Further simplification of these terms and conditions can be achieved if research funding and research performing organizations harmonize their policies with respect to research data ownership and rights (see also Principle Five and the accompanying Implementation Guidelines on Harmonization, below).

 [ ] Guideline 2B.
-It is also the responsibility of research data users to know the rights of the research data as well as the user rights in the jurisdiction that the data are being used.
+It is also the responsibility of research data users to know the rights of the research data as well as the specific user rights in the jurisdiction that the data are being used.

-It is well-known the “ignorance of the law is no excuse.”
+It is well-known that “ignorance of the law is no excuse.”
 It is a legal duty for the user of any research data to ascertain the rights in those data and abide by them.
-Many data sources are not in the public domain and have various restrictions based on intellectual property rights or others (see Principle and Guidelines #3) placed on them.
+Most data sources are not in the public domain and have various restrictions based on intellectual property rights or other policies placed on them (see Principle Three and its Implementation Guidelines).
 Data users thus need to be familiar with and generally understand the relevant laws, policies, and norms relating to the legal status of the research data that they are using.

-These Principles and Implementation Guidelines are focused on providing guidance to data producers and/or the rights holder in sharing their data from a legal perspective.
-Users, too however, have some limitations and exceptions to copyright although the law heavily favors the rights holder.
-Researchers who receive that may have various restriction on them that they wish to reuse, combine, share, and the like.
+Although these Principles and Implementation Guidelines are focused primarily on providing guidance to the data producers and the rights holders in sharing their data from a legal perspective, users too, however, have some limitations and exceptions to copyright, despite the fact that the law heavily favors the rights holder.
+Researchers who receive data may have to deal with various restrictions on them if they wish to reuse, combine, or share those data.
 This is real-world problem that faces all researchers.
-Although we do not intend to provide a treatise on limitations and exceptions to copyright (see the Bibliography for at least one such authoritative article), we do offer the following general guidance:
+Although we do not intend to provide a treatise on limitations and exceptions to copyright (see, e.g., Reichman and Okediji 2014), we do offer the following general guidance to data users: